protonemedia/laravel-analytics-event-tracking/README.md

 ## Blade Directive

 This package comes with a `@sendAnalyticsClientId` directive that stores the `Client ID` from the GA front-end to your Laravel backend.

 It uses the [Axios HTTP library](https://github.com/axios/axios) the make an asynchronous POST request.
 Axios was choosen as it is provided by default in Laravel in the `resources/js/bootstrap.js` file.

+Add the directive somewhere after initializing/configuring GA.
+The POST request will only be made if the `Client ID` isn't stored yet or when it's refreshed.

 ```php
 <script async src="https://www.googletagmanager.com/gtag/js?id=UA-01234567-89"></script>